Metallic silhouette shooting: U.S. national handgun categories

-In the NRA Conventional and IHMSA Production the handgun must be a stock, unmodified and readily available factory gun with a maximum barrel length of 10+3/4 in.
+In the NRA Conventional and IHMSA Production classes, the handgun must be a stock, unmodified and readily available factory gun with a maximum barrel length of 10+3/4 in.
 As a rule of thumb, bolt action pistols are not permitted in NRA Conventional, which excludes bolt action pistols and therefore makes revolver and break action pistols competitive.
-Bolt action pistols are however permitted in IHMSA Production, except in IHMSA Production Revolver which is restricted to revolers.
+Bolt action pistols are however permitted in IHMSA Production, except in IHMSA Production Revolver which is restricted to revolvers.
 Other differences between the classes are listed in the table below: